 Our study took place in one southern California school district that enrolled approximately 20,000 students.
-The district had a high proportion of socioeconomically disadvantaged students (81%) and English learners (36%) enrolled.
-We worked with three 6th through 8th grade middle schools with enrollments that ranged from 973-to-1404 students and these schools participated in all three years.
+The district had a high proportion of socioeconomically disadvantaged students (81%) and EL (36%) enrolled.
+We worked with three sixth- through eighth-grade middle schools with enrollments that ranged from 973 to 1,404 students and these schools participated in all 3 years.